DemandJump/looker_visualizations/deployable/graphs/README.md

 # Noteworthy Looker Functionality

 ### The looker visualization docs doesn't document everything
 - There's a lot of functionality that default looker visualizations use that isn't anywhere to be found in the API.
 I wanna save you some time and share with you some of what I found.
+The beginning is for if you're new to looker's custom visualizations and want to grasp it quicklet
 - Rudimentary stuff that's easy to figure out, but a lot of the parameters further down aren't in the docs, very useful, and not found unless you do some extra digging.